 In legal terms, this sound complex, but essentially, a pimp is someone who collects all or some of a prostitute’s pay and pandering occurs when someone encourages or persuades someone to become or stay a prostitute.

-Penalties for Pimping and Pandering Charges in California
+Pimping and Pandering Sentence

 Both pimping and pandering charges are felonies, punishable by up to six years in prison and$15,000 in fines.
 If any prostitutes were minors, the sentence may also be increased to up to eight years and you could be forced to register as a sex offender.
-As you can see, it’s critical anyone accused of these crimes contact a Vista pimping lawyer.
+As you can see, it’s critical anyone accused of these crimes contact a Vista pimping attorney.

 Fighting Pimping and Pandering Charges